Omni Calculator logo

 Real estate investment evaluation — how to calculate ROI on rental property?

-Our rental income calculator automatically generates a summary of all the important data of your investment.
+Our rental income calculator automatically generates a summary of all the essential data of your investment.
 But what do these values actually mean?

 • NOI: NOI stands for Net Operational Income.
 It is equal to the gross income diminished by all the operational costs.
 The mortgage costs are not taken into consideration here;